Directory / Services

 Scope of work

-• Visual identification to species, with molecular confirmation where keying is ambiguous (rear-fanged colubrids, juvenile viperids).
+• Visual identification to species, with molecular confirmation where keying is ambiguous (rear-fanged colubrids, juvenile viperids, melanistic Crotalus oreganus intergrades).

 • Hook-and-tube or tong capture, appropriate to species and situation.
+We default to a 42-inch recurved hook on open ground and a clear acrylic restraint tube (Midwest-pattern, 1¼-in ID for adult C. atrox) in structure-assist captures.
 No snare use except in structural entrapment cases.

-• Transport in DOT-compliant double-containment to a pre-arranged release site or receiving facility.
+• Transport in DOT-compliant double-containment — inner bag of heavy cotton, outer Class-II latching bin — to a pre-arranged release site or receiving facility.

-• Incident report with photo documentation, GPS point, and recommendations for habitat modification.
+• Incident report with photo documentation, GPS point, burrow sketch, and recommendations for habitat modification (rodent exclusion, riprap gap closure, threshold sweep reseating).

 Not included

 Euthanasia is not offered as a first-line service.
-Where a specimen cannot be safely released or rehomed, referral is made to a cooperating veterinary partner for clinical assessment.
+Where a specimen cannot be safely released or rehomed — most commonly long-term captive non-natives with suspected respiratory pathology — referral is made to a cooperating veterinary partner for clinical assessment.

 02